|

 "Dear Michael, wanting to make sure that I

-looked at all of the pictures, and gave them more than a cursory look, I
+looked at all of the pictures, and give them more than a cursory look, I

-downloaded the images to my desktop so I could see them all side by side.
+downloaded all of them to my desktop so I could see them all side by side.

 However, for some reason, am not sure why.....I inadvertently included one of

-know this until I had already written my critique/review/opinion (below in
+know this until I had already written my critique/review/opinion of my favorite (below in

-blue), and went back to the website to find out what the number was.
+blue), and went back to the website to find out what the number it was to let

-But.....since I spent some time writing it, I'm sending it anyway ... hope
+But.....since I spent some time writing it, I'm sending it anyways ... hope

 you won't be offended - OK... this falls under the category of ... make sure you